rainbowhousedreams/rainbowhousedreams/_posts/2019-06-16-saltharvest.md

 - It takes about **2-3 standard campground bundles of wood** to boil off one 5-gallon bucket of water.
 - The ocean is about 3% salt, so **5 gallons of water contains about a pound of salt.**
 - A quick internet search and a bit of math tells me that, nutritionally speaking, you need definitely less than two pounds of salt, but maybe a bit more than a pound of salt per person per year.
 So the salt from **10 gallons of ocean** (which we harvested in a day, but didn't time it well, and were hot in the midday and done before the mosquitoes came out at night) should be **enough for one person for a year.**

+### Photo Tour
+*Click top left photo to start the tour.
+Occasionally you may need to scroll down a little to see the rest of a caption*
+{% include gallery caption="In which we harvested salt at the Oregon Coast" %}

 ### Next time
 <p>Next year, we will stay at Cape Lookout, harvest 20 gallons from Netarts Bay (after confirming that it's really actually ok to harvest ocean from a shellfish preserve?!), and take a couple late nights to boil the water down.
 FYI, potatoes boiled over a campfire are delicious.
 Next year, we're making a batch of nettle salt.</p>